 Except as provided in paragraph (c)(1) of 2 CFR §200.414, federal agencies must use the negotiated rate(s) in effect at the time of the initial award throughout the life of the federal award.
 Award levels will not be adjusted in future years as a result of changes in negotiated rates.
 Except as provided in 2 CFR §200.414, when an educational institution does not have a negotiated rate with the federal government at the time of an award (because the educational institution is a new recipient or the parties cannot reach agreement on a rate), the provisional rate used at the time of the award must be adjusted once a rate is negotiated and approved by the cognizant agency for indirect costs.
-If the recipient fails to negotiate an indirect costs may be disallowed.
+If the recipient fails to negotiate an indirect cost rate applicable to the period of performance within the period of performance, indirect costs may be disallowed.